ColColonCleaner/DNDTools/README_IG.md

 + If OneWorld is not available/deployed it will use the default 'Custom Rectangle' table bounds.
 + Use 'Hide OW Minimaps' to hide the map objects that float above the table in the corner from your players.
 + Use 'Hide OW Hub' to hide the OneWorld hub from your players.
++ Use 'Remove All Fogs' to remove all fog objects from the table.
+IMPORTANT: Revealing everything inside a fog does NOT remove it!
+It needs to be actually removed from the table otherwise objects can end up hidden when they shouldn't be.

 # OneWorld GridSaver Tokens
 ### Latest Version: 2.1.0